This page is for candidates who have already registered for Edge Hill University Equivalency Exam.

 All our venues are accessible, but, if you have a disability please speak to us in advance so that we can discuss your requirements.

 If you have a specific learning need and have a formal assessment or report recommending specific adjustments to your exam conditions, we will endeavour to meet them.

-If English is not your first language, the GCSE Equivalency test and Level 2 Literacy equivalency test can show competence in English.
-However, you should note that this is not an ESOL support programme and you’ll have to demonstrate a good standard of written English and understanding in order to pass our tests.
+If English is not your first language, the GCSE Equivalency exam and Level 2 Literacy equivalency exams can show competence in English.
+However, you should note that this is not an ESOL support programme and you’ll have to demonstrate a good standard of written English and understanding in order to pass our exams.

 We are unable to approve extra time in exams for candidates on the basis that English is their second language.
 All candidates must be assessed according to the same marking criteria and following the same regulations, so that grades and certificates have the same validity.

 A borderline exam mark will automatically result in your paper being re-marked and the marks awarded will be re-counted.
 Additional requests for re-marking and re-counting will not be approved for this reason.

 Candidates have three opportunities to sit each subject exam.
 We can provide feedback following each of your exams to support you in your re-sits.